What Is Internet of Things (IoT) Security?

 What is IoT security?

-The benefit of these devices syncing and working together is they regularly share and communicate data to improve their functionality.
-However, if all your devices are interconnected, access to one device could allow bad actors to exploit and breach your entire network.
-IoT network security is paramount to prevent exploiting vulnerabilities that could lead to cyberattacks.
+The benefit of these devices syncing and working together is that they regularly share and communicate data to improve functionality.
+However, since these devices are interconnected, gaining access to one could allow bad actors to exploit and breach your entire network.
+That’s why Internet of Things device security (as well as IoT network security) is essential to prevent vulnerabilities that could lead to cyberattacks.

 Why is IoT security important?